New landlord checklist

 Find out more about your responsibilities as a landlord in this article.

 There was a time when an ad in the local paper might have been sufficient to secure a tenant.
 Today landlords advertise their rentals online.
-Find out more about how to use technology to find the right tenant.

 Once you've found the right tenant, make sure you check their references and do the following: